 Thinking about visiting Boston?
 If you do (you really should!), check out these 15 Fun Things To Do In Boston.

 I am going to let you in on a little secret.
-As hard as it was to see my oldest off to college in Boston, MA last fall, I was equally excited for her because she was going to college in Boston.
+As hard as it was to see my oldest off to college in Boston, MA, I was equally excited for her because she was going to college in Boston.
 Boston!
 Beantown!
 Attending college in Boston is a win-win situation for our entire family.
 Why, you ask?
 Not only is Boston a hip college town but it is also a great place to visit.

 I probably don’t have to tell you that Boston is a History lovers dream, but I will.
 Boston is the site of many important United States historical events, like the Boston Tea Party and Paul Revere’s Ride.
 Boston is also filled with great culture and cool distinct neighborhoods like Beacon Hill, Back Bay, Brookline, North End, and Chinatown.
 Oh, and Boston has great shopping…lots of great shopping.